FGMEMBERS/B-1B/readme-bone.txt

 Landing:

+- use 1/2 spoilers to decelerate
 - ws 15 degrees
+- use 1/2 flaps, approach speed is about 190-210 knots
-- use 1/2 flaps (on short final put full flaps)
+- on short final use full flaps, speed 160-170 knots
-- touchdown speed is <175 knots with full fuel load, or 135 nearly empty
+- touchdown speed is <165 knots with full fuel load, or 135 nearly empty
+- on touchdown apply full spoilers, decelerate to 120 knots then
+- apply brakes to full stop and use elevator as speedbrake (pull stick)

+Flight performance (especially TO/Landing) heavily depends on aircraft weight!

+In Flight Refueling:

+- Switch in AERIAL REFUEL panel SLIPWAY switch to ON (overhead middle)
+- Pull PULL REFUEL to open refuel door and enable the plane for aerial refuel
+- When desired amount of fuel is onboard (max 190000lb! watch TOTAL FUEL cockpit display on panel (middle right)
+- Pull PULL REFUEL again to shut valves and close door
+- Switch SLIPWAY switch to OFF

+Fire extinguish system:

+- Set desired APU/engine on fire in top B-1B menu
+- Press warning button (panel middle), that automatically switches off the engine/APU and operates fire discharge bottle
+- When light extinguishes monitor if engine is down
+- Select emergency airport
+- Engine/APU is damaged and should not be restarted

 XXXX TERRAIN AVOIDANCE / FOLLOWING SYSTEMS XXXX

-It's OSG baby!

 Terrain Avoidance System (TAS)